Krande/code-aster-copy/doc/devguide/pybind.rst

 See :py:mod:`code_aster.Supervis.Serializer` module for the serialization management.

-- Delegated to Python objects.
+- DataStructures usually delegate the serialization to their Python objects.

 - Constructors arguments defined by :py:meth:`__getinitargs__` implemented in :py:mod:`code_aster.Objects.DataStructure` for most of the classes.